![]() | Modification |

 Warning

 Instead of using automatic simplification, you might wish to modify your link manually one step at a time.
 You can do this using Reidemeister moves, which are small local modifications to the link diagram that preserve the topology of the underlying link.
-To perform Reidemeister moves, select → from the menu.
+To perform Reidemeister moves, select → from the menu or press the corresponding toolbar button.

 This will bring up a box containing all the Reidemeister moves that can be performed upon your link.